-As a Penda intern, I’m so glad for having the chance to participate at some of the projects organised by Girl Impact that Sarah Isaacs has offered to document, since this means being smoothly introduced in an environment so far from what I’m used to and always so full of surprises.
+As a Penda intern, I’m so glad for having the chance to participate in some of the projects organised by Girl Impact that Sarah Isaacs has offered to document, since this means being smoothly introduced in an environment so far from what I’m used to and always so full of surprises.
 And, best part of it, to see the “behind the scenes” of her photography.
 The way she establishes a connection with the people she’s portraying, the spontaneous simplicity of approaching them and gaining their trust is simply incredible.

 On Thursday I was invited to join the project taking place at the Fikelela orphan and vulnerable care centre.
-Here, during the lunch breaks, ‘Mamas’ spend their time learning English with the help of the volunteers.
+Here, during the lunch breaks, Fikelela ‘Mamas’ spend their time learning English with the help of the volunteers.
 However, what happened recently is that seeing them using their laptops the Mamas asked to being trained to do the same.
 This is a great virtuous circle, where a successful solution leads to an accumulation of positive results.

 There is excitement on the Mamas’ faces and you can feel a positive vibe spread all around as you enter the colourful rooms where the lessons take place.
 They are learning how to write letters on Word documents and even using Excel (my first thought was: I should bring my mum here as well).
 After introducing ourselves, Sarah started to look for good backgrounds for her pictures and I had the chance to see what was going on with the lessons.
 Every new task is welcomed by excitement and the women’s progress in just a couple of classes is impressive.
 I also had a chance to chat with Zandi, the amazing woman who is in charge of coordinating the different Girl Impact projects, who has been writing about gender equality issues.
 Computer skills will help her raise awareness with a much wider audience.